 Like DevOps, Industrial DevOps is not the goal, but the way.
 Companies are required to adapt to the pace of market change.
 Making mistakes in a controlled manner, and learning from them is just as much a part of this as an unsparingly realistic perception of one’s own company’s internal and external situation.
 In an increasingly complex world, correct answers are hard to find.
 What is right for one person can be wrong for another.

-Software provides the necessary freedom, creates connections where connections are needed, and can be quickly adapted to new challenges.
+The software provides the necessary freedom, creates connections where connections are needed, and can be quickly adapted to new challenges.

-Decision makers need to have long-term goals and not lose sight of them.
-The path to the destination is not a well planned highway but rather an expedition into unknown territory.
+Decision-makers need to have long-term goals and not lose sight of them.
+The path to the destination is not a well-planned highway but rather an expedition into unknown territory.
 There are surprises and detours, but also opportunities, which only become apparent when a part of the way has already been covered.

 Digital companies have already learned to deal with complex systems and challenges and meet them with software.